vanshwassan/FantomDocs/api3.md

 For more info about API3, check out their [docs](https://docs.api3.org/).

-# Using dAPIs in your Smart Contracts
+# Using dAPIs - API3 Datafeeds

 [dAPIs](https://docs.api3.org/dapis/) are continuously updated streams of off-chain data, such as the latest cryptocurrency, stock and commodity prices.
 They can power various decentralized applications such as DeFi lending, synthetic assets, stablecoins, derivatives, NFTs and more.